Sweet 16 Analysis: Key Stats, Matchups To Watch In This Weekend's March Madness Action

 (CBS Local)- The first weekend of the tournament is over and the field has been whittled to 16 teams.
 There are quite a few surprises, including the second-ever 15-seed to make the Sweet 16, Oral Roberts, and four total double digit seeds.
 The question heading into this weekend’s games is whether the upsets will continue or if the high seeds will begin to make their presence felt.

 For all of the craziness, three top seeds (Gonzaga, Baylor, Michigan), two second seeds (Alabama, Houston), and a three seed (Arkansas) are still alive.
 What should we expect from this weekend’s regional semifinals matchups?
 Can a double digit seed complete their Cinderella run to the Final Four?
-We dove into the Sweet 16 matchups to see how each team got here and what the key could be in advancing to the Elite 8.
+We dove into the Sweet 16 matchups to see how each team got here and what the key could be in advancing to the Elite 8 with CBS Sports analyst Steve Lappas.

 Midwest Region